 Family, community and society

-Icelandic society is increasingly secular and the recent changes to education, removing religious instruction/indoctrination, and the repeal of the “blasphemy” law, may be attributed in part to this general shift, and to the steady, principled pressure applied by Siðmennt and others to uphold secular rights and values.
+Icelandic society is increasingly secular and changes to education, removing religious instruction, and the repeal of the “blasphemy” law in addition to the steady, principled pressure applied by Humanists Iceland and others to uphold secular rights and values may be attributed in part to this general shift.

 Freedom of expression, advocacy of humanist values